poult-lab/daily-word/english_words_ learning.md

 01.witch [wɪtʃ]

-[noun] The prince was turned into a frog by the witch.
+[noun] The prince was turned into a frog by the witch. /You're freaking me out, dude; your laughter sounds just like a witch's cackle

 "a woman who is believed to have magic powers, especially to do evil things.
 In stories, she usually wears a black pointed hat and flies on a broomstick "

+02.cackle /ˈkækl/

+[v] "to make a loud unpleasant noise"

+[v] "to laugh in a loud unpleasant way"

+[n] "the loud noise that a hen makes"

+[n] "a loud unpleasant laugh"

+03.laughter /ˈlæftər/

+[n] Their laughter filled the corridor...

+"the act or sound of laughing"

 02.avail  [əˈveɪl]